optakt/optakt.github.io/content/flare/consensus.md

 Multicast group communication protocols are used extensively in fault-tolerant distributed systems.
 For many such systems, the acknowledgements for individual messages define a casual (partial) order of messages.
-Maintaining the consistency of information, that is being replicated on several node instances to protect it against fautls, is greatly simplified by reaching a total ordering on messages.
+Maintaining the consistency of information, that is being replicated on several node instances to protect it against faults, is greatly simplified by reaching a total ordering on messages.
 Algorithms that process the casual (partial) order of messages into a total order exist under the group name "Total Ordering" algorithms.

 ### Characteristics

 Modern fault-tolerant distributed systems are often built on multicast group communication protocols, which impose a partial order of messages and on many of them information is replicated on several (or all) processors in order to achieve faster access and protection against faults.
-Maintaining the consistency of replicated information is an important and problematic aspect of the implementations and it can be simplified by imposing a total order, rather than a partial order, on messages.
+Maintaining the consistency of replicated information is an important and problematic aspect of the implementations, and it can be simplified by imposing a total order, rather than a partial order, on messages.
 The total order on messages ensures that exactly the same updates are applied to the replicated data in the same order at all nodes.

-The Total Ordering algorithms are executed independently and concurrenlty by each process and each of them incrementally creates a total order, without requiring the transmission of any additional messages in the geenral case.
+The Total Ordering algorithms are executed independently and concurrently by each process and each of them incrementally creates a total order, without requiring the transmission of any additional messages in the general case.
 They operate in the presence of asynchrony and communication faults, which may cause different processes to receive messages in different orders, and they tolerate both crash and Byzantine process fault.
 The system is asynchronous in the sense that no bound can be placed on the time required for a computation or for a communication of a message.
 A crash fault causes a process to stop processing and generating messages.